-As naturally diverse organisations, some NGOs and global companies have language capabilities in house and manage their translations internally.
-However, there may be times when you need to employ the services of a Language Service Provider (LSP) as busy employees may not always have the time to take on large-scale or complicated translation projects.
+As naturally diverse organisations, some NGOs and global companies have language capabilities in-house, and manage their translations internally.
+However, there may be times when you need to employ a Language Service Provider (LSP), as busy employees may not always have the time to take on large-scale or complicated translation projects.

-If you find yourself needing the services of a LSP, don’t despair; there are many benefits including stress-free translations, quicker turnaround times and higher volume capacity.
+If you find yourself needing the services of a LSP, don’t despair; there are many benefits to outsourcing your translation requirements, including stress-free translations, quicker turnaround times and higher volume capacity.
 Another benefit is Translation Memory.
 This technology has saved some of our clients tens of thousands of pounds – more on that later.

 What is translation memory?